IK&P Video of the Week: Seawave vs Sea Waves

 The vital stats on the tandem Rush 2 are said to be 4.2m long x 82cm wide.
 Compare that to my Seawave at 4.5 x 78cm; the Seawave has an 11% better length/width factor (LWF) of 5.77 vs 5.12 over the Rush 2, but those are my Seawave measurements.
 The side tubes are said to be 19/20cm on the Rush compared to 22 on my Seawave.
 This and the length may contribute to the load rating dropping to 195kg vs 250 on the longer Seawave.
 That’s still plenty, unless you’re hauling a moose carcass out of the Yukon.

-The official weight varies between 15.5 or 17kg, depending on where you look online.
+The Rush 2 official weight varies between 15.5 or 17kg, depending on where you look online.
 The higher figure is the same as my modified Seawave with a packraft seat mod.

 Pressures are another obvious difference with the Seawave.
 The 6cm DS floor runs at 0.5bar (7.2psi), actually a modest level for DS, but an IK doesn’t need to be as stiff as a iSuP board.
 The slimmer side tubes run 0.25 bar or 3.75psi (same as the Seawave).
 Well, that’s according to the table from the online manual shown below.
-Many outlets still list 0.2 sides and so did the Gumotex website until I corrected them.
+Many outlets still list 0.2 sides and so did the Gumotex website until I pointed it out.

 0.25 is a bit higher than normal IK pressure, but not quite as high as 0.3 in a Grabner, a Zelgear Spark or the 0.33 bar on my modified Seawave.
 When you combine that with the stiff DS floor, the 0.25 sides must make the Rush IKs Gumo’s stiffest IKs by far.
 The difference is, I added PRVs to my Seawave sides before running them at 50% higher pressure to automatically protect them.
 The Rushs don’t have any PRVs which explains the warning in the manual, above right.
 It’s odd but worth remembering that my super-stiff Grabner Amigo didn’t feature any PRVs either, not even in the floor.
 Quality of construction (gluing assembly) must have a lot to do with it.